Pearl City Water Confirmation Samples

 PEARL CITY, Hawaii (Dec.
-23, 2021) Naval Facilities Engineering Systems Command (NAVFAC) contractors collect water confirmation samples in support of Joint Base Pearl Harbor-Hickam (JBPHH) water quality recovery efforts.
+23, 2021) A Naval Facilities Engineering Systems Command (NAVFAC) contractor opens a fire hydrant to obtain water confirmation samples in support of Joint Base Pearl Harbor-Hickam (JBPHH) water quality recovery efforts.
 The JBPHH water quality recovery is a joint U.S. military initiative working closely with the State of Hawaii, Department of Health, Honolulu Board of Water Supply, U.S. government and independent organizations to restore a safe water delivery system to JBPHH military housing communities through testing, treatment, and repair.
 For detailed information, including available resources and locations, and news, go to www.navy.mil/jointbasewater.
-(U.S. Navy video by Mass Communication Specialist 3rd Class Jeremy Lemmon Jr.)
+(U.S. Navy photo by Mass Communication Specialist Seaman Christopher Thomas)

 |Date Taken: